asjadnaqvi/DiD/docs/code/06_did_multiplegt.md

 ## Introduction

-The *did_multiplegt* command by Chaisemartin and D'Haultfœuille (henceforth CD) is probably one of the most flexible DiD estimators currently available.
+The *did_multiplegt* command by Chaisemartin and D'Haultfœuille (CD) is probably one of the most flexible DiD estimators currently available.
 A key reason is that it allows for treatment switching (units can move in and out of treatment status) in addition to time-varying, heterogeneous treatment effects.

 The command is very comprehensive, encompassing different estimation techniques derived from various CD papers.
 While a basic use is provided here, for more advanced applications, a careful reading of the help file and the relevant papers is highly recommended.
 Furthermore, since applications are almost non-existent, little can be said on the practicalities of how and when to apply the advance options.